 Find the Next Mountain

 Her solution is to step back, look around, and find the next mountain to climb.
 In this discussion, Ellis shares with audiences both her keys to finding motivation all around you and why it is important to be open to adaptation to realize and reach new goals.
+She communicates what has helped her be successful in maintaining team cohesion and motivation in a remote working environment.

 Ellis touches on why it is important to handle criticism with class and treat it as a learning tool.
 She shares how taking a step back in her own career allowed her to clearly reset her own goals and find new motivation on the international sports stage.